List of specialized agencies of the United Nations: International Development Association (IDA)

 The International Development Association's mandate is close to that of the International Bank for Reconstruction and Development, with a focus on the poorest countries.
 It is part of the World Bank Group (WBG).

 International Finance Corporation (IFC)

 The International Finance Corporation is the largest multilateral source of loan and equity financing for private sector projects in the developing world.
 It is part of the World Bank Group (WBG).

 World Health Organization (WHO)

 The World Health Organization (WHO) acts as a coordinating authority on international public health and deals with health, sanitation, and diseases and sends medical teams to help combat epidemics.
-Established on 7 April 1948, the agency inherited the mandate and resources of its predecessor, the Health Organization, which had been an agency of the League of Nations.
-It was established on 7 April 1948 when 26 members of the United Nations ratified its Constitution.
-7 April is celebrated as World Health Day every year.
+Established on 7 April 1948, when 26 members of the United Nations ratified its Constitution, the agency inherited the mandate and resources of its predecessor, the Health Organization, which had been an agency of the League of Nations.
+7 April is now celebrated as World Health Day every year.
 The WHO is governed by 194 Member States through the World Health Assembly.
-Its headquarters is in Geneva, Switzerland.
+It is headquartered in Geneva, Switzerland.